offbyone/ideas/content/old/general-thoughts/exams.md

 Broadly speaking, most networks follow this model fairly closely for layers 1-4, and tend to blur layers 5-7 into one.

 The problem with the course was that I am interested in layer 7, and to a lesser extent layer 6.
 The course's focus, however, was on the low-level protocols that go on in layers 1-4.
-I'm not saying that those are not interesting in their own rights \-- I learned a lot, and there certainly is a lot *to* learn on the subject\...
+I'm not saying that those are not interesting in their own rights -- I learned a lot, and there certainly is a lot *to* learn on the subject...
 It's just that it doesn't interest me directly.

 It is kind of neat, in the end.
 You'd be amazed at some of the hoops the lower layers of this model jump through to keep your data accurate.
 Down at layer 1, there's an amazing amount of complexity just in encoding a single 1 or 0 for transmission.
 In reality, for each of these bits several machine-layer bits might be sent to ensure that (just for example) the boundary between two successive bits can be determined.